 The change of name shall be considered complete and effective only when the Registrar issues the fresh certificate of incorporation with the new name.

-However, change of name is not allowed to such class of companies that have defaulted in filing its annual returns, financial statements, repayment of matured deposits/debentures/interest on deposits or debentures and any other document which is required to be filed to Registrar.
+However, change of name is not allowed to such class of companies that have defaulted in filing their annual returns, financial statements, repayment of matured deposits/debentures/interest on deposits or debentures, and any other document which is required to be filed to Registrar.